tenemark/mikecalsetup/README.md

 # mikeCalSetup

-mikeCalSetup can create an initial, ready-to-run setup for model calibration of Mike She models in Ostrich or PEST.
+Manually setting up a calibration of a MIKE SHE model in an independent program can be cumbersome.
+Her an altenative to the manual approach is presented.
+With mikeCalSetup an initial, ready-to-run calibration setup of a MIKE SHE model can be created in OSTRICH or PEST automatically.

 This includes:
-- Writing template files (*.she, *.mhydro, *.uzs, *.etv)
+- Writing template files (\*.she, \*.mhydro, \*.uzs, \*.etv)
 - Writing a forward model bash script
 - Writing script for calculating model performance
-- Writing input file for Ostrich or PEST
+- Writing input file for OSTRICH or PEST

-The only input is the *.she model file!
+The only input is the \*.she model file!

 ## Installation